NecroMan/go-logging/README.md

 go-logging
 ==========

+Fork of another library with additional features:
+* Handlers and loggers levels now not minimal level but list of levels handler and logger should process;
+* Fixed bugs.

+---

 ```go-logging``` is a Golang library that implements the Python-like logging facility.

 As we all know that logging is essientially significant for server side programming because in general logging the only way to report what happens inside the program.